kyanyoga/timeseriesOne/README.md

 # Have Fun
-Please email me at : support@blueskymetrics.com if you have a question or need help with you data platform.
+Please email me at : support@blueskymetrics.com if you have a question or need help with your data platform.